Japan's Fujifilm says to make Avigan anti-flu drug for more Ebola patients

-TOKYO (Reuters) - Japan’s Fujifilm Holdings Corp (4901.T) said on Monday it was expanding the production of its Avigan anti-influenza drug to reach an additional number of Ebola patients.
+TOKYO, Oct 20 (Reuters) - Japan’s Fujifilm Holdings Corp said on Monday it was expanding the production of its Avigan anti-influenza drug to reach an additional number of Ebola patients.

 France and Guinea plan to conduct clinical trials of Avigan 200 mg tablets, made by Fujifilm group company Toyama Chemical Co, in Guinea to treat Ebola in mid-November, Fujifilm said in a statement.